It is important for victims to understand that the location of their spinal cord injury has a direct effect on the extent of their condition.

-To learn more about spinal cord injuries, please see the information below or contact our firm today.
-A free case consultation is offered.
+To learn more about spinal cord injuries, please see below and our spinal cord injury page.
+Or contact our firm today for free case consultation.

 - C1 or atlas: C1, along with C2, forms the joint connecting the skull and spine.

 - C2 or axis: Forms the pivot upon which C1 rotates.

 Injuries to C-1 and C-2 can result in a loss of many involuntary functions (e.g., inability to breathe) requiring breathing aids (e.g., ventilators or diaphragmatic pacemakers)

 - C4 (cervical vertebra): The fourth cervical (neck) vertebra.

 Injuries above the C-4 level may require a ventilator for the person to breathe properly.

 - C5 (cervical vertebra): The fifth vertebrae from the base of the skull.

 Injuries to C-5 often have no control at the wrist or hand.